Use Your VR Equipment

 2. Connect your trackers, HMD, and controllers to SteamVR.

-3. In Interface, pull up your HUD or Tablet and go to Menu > Settings > Calibration.
+3. In Overte Interface, pull up your HUD or Tablet and go to Menu > Settings > Calibration.

-4. Configure your mocap system by:
+4. Configure your full body tracking system by:

 • Selecting the right device for your head and hands.
 If you're using a head tracker instead of an HMD, click 'Use HTC Vive Devices in Desktop Mode'.